MScBiomedicalInformatics/MSIB32500/lectures/lecture3.md

 ```
 Type **q** to exit

-Next we will create a script for the QC for each tissue (four files) based on the above template.
-You can use any text editor write your script.
+Next we will create a script that performs the QC for each tissue (four files) based on the above template.
+You can use any text editor to write your script.
 Here we will use **nano** tool that is installed on TARBELL.

 ```bash
 nano run_fastqc_heart.pbs